-To calculate the percentage of promoters, 70 is divided by the total number of survey responses.
-The result is 0.35 or converted to a percentage - 35 percent.
-The same method is used to calculate the percentage of detractors, which is therefore 25 percent.
+To calculate the percentage of promoters, the first step is to divide 70 by the total number of survey responses (200 in this case).
+The result is 0.35 – or 35 percent.
+The same way is used to calculate the percentage of detractors, which consequently amounts to 25 percent.

-What exactly does this score mean?
-The NPS of 10 is not perceived as particularly high at first, but it indicates that there are more promoters.
-This means that the number of customers who would recommend the company or brand is higher than the number of detractors.
-Consequently, 10 is generally a “good” score.
+An NPS often is not initially perceived as particularly high by many, but it does fundamentally indicate that there are more promoters than detractors.
+This means that the number of customers who would recommend the company or brand to others is higher than the number of dissatisfied customers.
+Consequently, all values above zero—accordingly also ten—are generally a “good” score.